agileox/assignmentSpark/README.md

 ```
 ### Q3 - Find the greatest number of countries a passenger has been in without being in the UK.
 Description
 For example, if the countries a passenger was in were: UK -> FR -> US -> CN -> UK -> DE -> UK, the correct answer would be 3 countries.
-This is the most challenging question where I need to do the Union first to combine the data and
+This is the most challenging question where I need to do the Union first to combine the data and proceed with doing the filter and subsequently group by the data to come out with the expected result.

 Code
 ```spark-scala